 How should a business leader identify the right team to counter these cyber risks?

 “Size doesn’t matter.
-Blended experience does.”
+Blended cybersecurity experience does.”

 “Bifurcate the work.”

-“Promotes a 24/7 mindset and culture.”
+“Promotes a 24/7 cybersecurity mindset and culture.”

 “Properly utilizes the team and their tools.”

 There are great and affordable software solutions in the marketplace to support your cybersecurity needs.
-Chose an expert who can incorporate these solutions into a comprehensive roadmap and plan.
+Choose an expert who can incorporate these solutions into a comprehensive roadmap and plan.
 Having the right resources with the right set of eyes “on problem” is of paramount importance.
 Finally, knowing how and when to utilize the specific tools, their features (and their limitations) based on your company’s profile, as well as understanding what is valuable to an adversary and customizing the resource to your needs is key.